 Relevant staff will be trained in techniques to manage situations and how to apply restraint safely.
-We will incorporate training into staff development days and update staff on any changes to the policy in regular staff briefings.
+We will incorporate training into staff development days and update staff with any changes to the policy in staff meetings.

-When a situation involving physical restraint has occurred, debrief and reporting of the situation will be required.
-The teacher involved should advise the HOD who will assist in making a written report for the Director of School and Principal.
-The Board will be advised of all situations involving physical restraint.
+When a situation involving physical restraint has occurred, a debrief and reporting of the situation will be required.
+The teacher involved should advise the HOD who will assist in making a written report for the Principal.
+The Board will be advised at the next available Board meeting of all situations involving physical restraint.
 Staff involved will be supported and encouraged to debrief.